pitkauff/Transportation-Analytics_Uber-Predictive-Load-Management-Winter-2018/README.md

 **Methodology:**

-- Step 1: manually create geolocation hashes using [geohash](http://geohash.gofreerange.com/)
+- Step 1: manually create geolocation hashes using [geohash](http://geohash.gofreerange.com/), a tool that has a corresponding [Python API](https://pypi.org/project/pygeohash/) to easily turn the hashes into lat / lon pairs.
 - Step 2: Define problem:
       *